-Ideally located in the commercial timber producing region of Georgia, Alabama, and Florida, the Timber Management at Andrew College is one-of-a-kind program that is designed to train students to perform technical aspects of timber management and tackle everyday woodland operations.
+Ideally located in the commercial timber producing region of Georgia, Alabama, and Florida, the Timber Management program at Andrew College is designed to train students to perform technical aspects of timber management and tackle everyday woodland operations.
 The Timber Management program offers students a two year associate of science degree in which they have the option to graduate and enter the job market or transfer to another institution to complete their Bachelor's degree.
 The specialized program focuses on commercial forest management, however, students will learn all sides of forest resources management and can extend their career paths into forestry, natural resources conservation & management, fisheries & wildlife, and forest business to name a few.

 The Timber Management program at Andrew is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), a regional body for the accreditation of degree-granting higher education institutions in the Southern States.